sjtrny/mockr/README.md

 # mockr

-mockr is a Python library for writing MapReduce jobs in an Educational setting.
+mockr (pronounced "mocker") is a Python library for writing MapReduce jobs in an Educational setting.
 It is intended to be used as a conceptual teaching tool.

 mockr provides an interface for defining and running MapReduce locally.
 Simply define your map and reduce functions,